The Department of Clinical Pathology has a number of exciting opportunities for masters and honours students in 2022.

-Our dynamic Honours program offers pathology-focused coursework and a range of ground-breaking research projects focused on improving outcomes for cancer patients.
+Our dynamic Honours and Masters programs offer pathology-focused coursework and a range of ground-breaking research projects focused on improving outcomes for cancer patients.

 Interactive tutorials are dedicated to developing critical analysis skills, with additional seminars introducing students to technical and conceptual advances in clinical pathology and to the integration of lab- and computer-based Clinical Pathology research.

 Several $1,500 bursaries will be awarded to students with an outstanding academic record who join one of our 2022 projects.

 Students undertaking the following projects will be eligible to apply for scholarships and awards with a combined worth of over $60,000 annually from both the Department of Clinical Pathology and the University of Melbourne Centre for Cancer Research, including the $2,000 J.E.
 Taylor Honours Award for the top student undertaking a cancer-related Honours project in the Department of Clinical Pathology.

 Our program also provides an opportunity for students to engage with consumers and clinicians and to understand how community and consumer engagement is an essential component of modern Pathology research.

 See details of our current project opportunities below, and get in touch for more information.